greenelab/deep-review/sections/06_discussion.md

 To reduce the computational overhead of perturbation-based approaches, Fong and Vedaldi [@tag:Fong2017_perturb] solve an optimization problem using gradient descent to discover a minimal subset of inputs to perturb in order to decrease the predicted probability of a selected class.
-Their method converged in many fewer iterations but requires the perturbation to have a differentiable form.
+Their method converges in many fewer iterations but requires the perturbation to have a differentiable form.